This is the story of a brand being born, in an age when social media was boardroom talk amongst the big shots of the world.

 This includes everything from response time to content-driven social posts.

 Being a personal brand, there is a dire need for creativity and originality.
 In order to become an influencer, your experience in life, your successes, and downfalls all translate to the content and narrative you push out into the world.
 Being a personal brand is a mixed cocktail of all of that topped with a professional touch.
 By this, we mean a grade-A level website and design, along with electronic signature and the whole shebang.
-What remains to be attained is credibility, which comes over time.Opinions expressed here by Contributors are their own.
+What remains to be attained is credibility, which comes over time.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.